cdenq/cdenq/README.md

 - 🎓 Data Analysis and Visualization Program | University of Pennsylvania
     - [Education, certificate] Sep '21 to Mar '22

-- 🌱 Data Analysis for Life Sciences Program | Harvard University, edX
+- 🌱 Data Science Coding Program | IK.com
-    - [Education, audit] Nov '21 to Feb '22
+    - [Education] Jan '22 to Mar '22

 - 📘 Machine Learning for Predictive Data Analytics | by Kelleher, Namee, D'Arcy
     - [Self-Study Graduate Textbook] Nov '21 to May '22